Toma Ikuta: Acting career

 On November 7, 2023, Ikuta announced he would be leaving Johnny & Associates on November 20, to work as a freelance actor.

 After a "Question and Answer" session on his Instagram on May 5, 2024, Ikuta faced severe criticism, when a fan commented that she was 9 months pregnant and she was scared to give birth, to what Ikuta answered: "Do you want to beg your husband to be painless?".
 Many of the comments were referring to his use of the word おねだり (beg) instead of something like お願い (ask (please)), or just wishing her well.
 Gynecologists and Obstetricians also participated in the criticism, citing that childbirth is not only painful, but also life-threatening.
 His apology 2 days later didn't help him either, having people consider his choice of words as old-fashioned, and questioning if the former Johnny idol as well as the artists still in the agency, which for most of its history banned SNS for their artists, are really prepared for using them.

+Musical career

+Ikuta debuted as a singer in January 2026, with the release of his single "Super romance", theme song for his drama "Panda yori koi ga nigatena watashitachi", after 30 years in the entertainment business.